-- The composition of electric power source is highly reliant on fossil fuel, as developing nuclear or hydroelectric power generation is difficult in Okinawa due to the reasons of geographic condition and the small scale of demand.
-Accordingly, fossil fuels; petroleum, coal and LNG, are the only source for the composition. - Through the operation start (from 2012) of the Yoshinoura Thermal Power Plant whose energy source is LNG, the first of its kind in the Company, the Company has secured long-term supply capacity and effective tools for enhancing energy security and global warming preventive measures. - To realize the Company's FY2030 ambitious target of "a 30% reduction of CO2 emissions (compared to FY2005)," the Company will steadily push forward with "Making renewable energy the mainstream" and "Reduction of CO2 emissions from thermal power sources."
+- The composition of electric power source centered on fossil fuel such as oil, coal and LNG.
+The developing nuclear or hydroelectric power generation is difficult in Okinawa due to the reasons of geographic condition and the small scale of demand. - Through the operation start (from 2012) of the Yoshinoura Thermal Power Plant whose energy source is LNG, the first of its kind in the Company, the Company has secured long-term supply capacity and effective tools for enhancing energy security and global warming preventive measures. - To realize the Company's FY2030 ambitious target of "a 30% reduction of CO2 emissions (compared to FY2005)," the Company will steadily push forward with "Making renewable energy the mainstream" and "Reduction of CO2 emissions from thermal power sources."